morepath/reg/doc/usage.rst

       ...
     NoImplicitLookupError: Cannot lookup without explicit lookup argument because no implicit lookup was configured.

+  If your generic function implementation defines a ``lookup`` argument it will receive the lookup used.
+This way you can continue passing the lookup along explicitly from generic function to generic function if you want to.

   It's annoying to have to keep spelling this out all the time -- we don't do it in our ``folder_size`` implementation, for instance, so that will fail too, even if we pass a lookup to the our ``size``